verrazzano/docs/content/en/docs/setup/multicluster/multicluster.md

    ```

 #### Registration steps
-1. Apply the VerrazzanoManagedCluster object on the admin cluster to begin the registration process for a managed cluster named `managed1`.
+1. To begin the registration process for a managed cluster named `managed1`, apply the VerrazzanoManagedCluster object on the admin cluster.
    ```
    $ KUBECONFIG=$KUBECONFIG_ADMIN kubectl apply -f <<EOF -
    apiVersion: clusters.verrazzano.io/v1alpha1